-- At the time: it is important to give feedback as close as possible to the moment when the situation you want to give feedback about happened.
+- At the moment: it is important to give feedback as close as possible to the moment when the situation you want to give feedback about happened.
 In this way, the details about what happened and the motivations that led people to act the way they did will be fresh in everyone’s memory.

 - Transparency: feedback has to be transparent, there can be no hidden or unspoken aspects, as long as they are relevant to that feedback.

 - Empathy: being transparent and objective does not mean being rude.
 Rather, feedback is intended to help people understand how their actions and behavior impact others.
 Put yourself in the shoes of that person who will receive this feedback and think about how you would like to receive it so that it is as useful as possible.

 - Private: give feedback in a private environment, to give space and freedom for a transparent and productive conversation.

 Characteristics of a good product manager